-Figure 1 quantifies the tradeoff between the off-cloud bandwidth utilization (i.e., the average upload rate α of the content server) and the average delivery rate to clients involved in a swarm with upload capacity λ .
-It shows three operating regions.
-The first operating region (left-side of the plot) is when α tends to zero, resulting in piece starvation, and a corresponding increase in download time.
+Figure 1 quantifies the tradeoff between the server bandwidth utilization (i.e., the average upload rate α of the content server) and the average delivery rate to clients involved in a swarm with upload capacity λ - the parameter μ represents the departure rate, i.e., the rate at which the content disappears, in contrast to λ , which can be interpreted as the rate at which the content is replicated (for the details see Appendix A).

+The figure shows three operating regions.
+The first region (left-side of the plot) is when α tends to zero, resulting in piece starvation, and a corresponding increase in download time.
 The second operating region (right-side of the plot) is when α tends to values that far exceed λ , resulting in a client-server-like mode of operation.
-The third and more interesting operating region is an intermediate one,4 within which an increase in α does not result in a corresponding decrease in download time.
+The third and more interesting operating region is an intermediate one, within which an increase in α does not result in a corresponding decrease in download time.
+The "width" of this region depends on the health of the swarm, which is a function of the content popularity captured by the client departure rate μ , and the mean client upload bandwidth λ .

-The behavior predicted by our model suggests the existence of a quiescent operating point (at the transition between the first and second operating regions depicted in Figure 1), beyond which the marginal utility from additional off-cloud bandwidth utilization is negligible.
+The behavior described by our model suggests the existence of a quiescent operating point (at the transition between the first and second operating regions depicted in Fig. 1), beyond which the marginal utility from additional bandwidth utilization is negligible.
 A content server operating around this quiescent point would be fully leveraging the uplink bandwidth of its clients, while minimizing its own cost: operating below this quiescent point would jeopardize performance, and operating above this quiescent point would be cost inefficient.
+Note that previous models, such as the one proposed in [18], show that the download time depends linearly from the server bandwidth, while our model highlights the existence of different operating regions.

-Armed with this observation, we are now ready to describe the design and prototype implementation of a content server that uses a feedback signal to adjust its bandwidth contribution to the swarm so as to remain in the vicinity of a nominal quiescent operating point.
+We are now ready to describe the design and prototype implementation of a content server that uses a feedback signal to adjust its bandwidth contribution to the swarm so as to remain in the vicinity of a nominal quiescent operating point.
+It is important to notice that the prototype we present in the following is not an explicit implementation of the model: the design is inspired by the key observations made above.

 While our framework allows for many combinations of objectives and feedback signals, in the remainder of this paper we focus on the objective of maximizing the performance per unit cost, using the availability of content in the swarm as the feedback signal.